GrowNWT 2026: Conference Schedule & Agenda (Draft)

 Thursday March 26

-Learn about agricultural projects happening around the NWT and join experienced Northern growers to discuss common issues, solutions and best practises.
+Learn about agricultural projects happening around the NWT and join experienced Northern growers to discuss common issues, solutions and best practices.

 6:30-8:30pm